The Men Who Killed Kennedy: 2003 onwards

 Malcolm Liggett, a retired economics professor, labor economist at the Equal Employment Opportunity Commission, and employee of the Office for Wage and Price Stability in the Executive Office of the President from 1975 to 1981 sued A&E regarding the episode "The Smoking Guns", which claims Liggett was involved in a conspiracy to kill Kennedy.
 Liggett and A&E reached a settlement which required that a letter by Liggett be read on the show History Center.

-David Browne of Entertainment Weekly described the documentary as "well-researched, but still farfetched".
 Addressing "The Guilty Men" episode, Dorothy Rabinowitz of The Wall Street Journal called it a "primitive piece of conspiracy-mongering" and wrote that "the documentary's ever deepening mess of charges and motives is never less than clear about its main point—that Lyndon Johnson personally arranged the murder not only of the president, but also seven other people, including his own sister."

 In a letter to the chief executives of the three parent companies of A&E Networks – Victor F. Ganzi of the Hearst Corporation, Michael D. Eisner of Disney, and Robert C. Wright of NBC – former United States President Gerald Ford described the allegations as "the most damaging accusations ever made against a former vice president and president in American history."